CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Conclusion

 \section{Conclusion}

-In this paper, we proposed CORAL, a novel loss function to circumvent these shortcomings of CE loss.
-Specifically, using CORAL, we can train dialog generation models without assuming a fixed ground-truth response and the value of the loss function is based on both the context and response.
+In this paper, we proposed CORAL, a novel loss function to circumvent shortcomings of CE loss for dialog generation.
+Specifically, using mix-policy based training in CORAL, we can train dialog generation models without assuming the ground-truth as the only correct response, and the value of the loss function is based on both the context and the response.
 The CORAL loss is based on pretrained response retrieval models that, in prior literature, have been shown to correlate with human preferences.
-Experiments over two diverse benchmarks have shown that it comprehensively outperforms other small scale models and is even comparable to the large scale models.
-The proposed loss function will make it possible to train future models focused on maximizing human preference.
-We also hope that our work will motivate the NLP community to look for more suitable loss functions for training dialog generation models and to rely less on the cross-entropy loss.

-We plan to extend this framework for training larger scale models that can capture more patterns from larger training data.
-We are also looking into the possibility of designing a learning curriculum for RL-based training using the mix-policy method.
-This will help make the training of the dialog generation model more efficient.
+Experiments over two diverse benchmarks have shown that it comprehensively outperforms other strong baseline models (non-pretrained, zero-shot as well as finetuned).
+We plan to extend this framework for more efficient training using advanced RL methods and ideas from curriculum learning.
+Finally, we hope that our work will open up interesting areas for future research about how to train better reward functions that can capture other aspects of response qualities.